 Troops may earn money or services through sponsorship.
 A sponsorship is a mutually beneficial partnership between Girl Scout troops and businesses, schools, communities of faith, and other organizations.

-This form documents agreements between the council and businesses/organizations for the sponsorship of a troop.
+Use the Troop Sponsorship Agreement Form to document agreements between the council and businesses/organizations for the sponsorship of a troop.

 Basic Money Earning Guidelines

 - Approval is not required for money-earning projects that will earn less than $100.

 - A Troop Money-Earning Project Approval Form must be submitted 30 days prior to the project.

 - Girls must be involved in planning and implementing the project.